carpentries-incubator/shell-extras/_episodes/02-ssh.md

 - "Learn how to use your SSH key"
 - "Learn how to work remotely using `ssh` and `scp`"
 - "Add your SSH key to an remote server"
+keypoints:
+- "SSH is a secure alternative to username/password authorization"
+- "SSH keys are generated in public/private pairs.
+Your public key can be shared with others.
+The private keys stays on your machine only."
+- "The 'ssh' and 'scp' utilities are secure alternatives to logging into, and copying files to/from remote machine"
 ---
 Let's take a closer look at what happens when we use the shell on a desktop or laptop computer.